Christianity: Original intended meaning of Scripture

 Protestants stress the meaning conveyed by the words of Scripture, the historical-grammatical method.
 The historical-grammatical method or grammatico-historical method is an effort in Biblical hermeneutics to find the intended original meaning in the text.
 This original intended meaning of the text is drawn out through examination of the passage in light of the grammatical and syntactical aspects, the historical background, the literary genre, as well as theological (canonical) considerations.
 The historical-grammatical method distinguishes between the one original meaning and the significance of the text.
 The significance of the text includes the ensuing use of the text or application.
 The original passage is seen as having only a single meaning or sense.
 As Milton S. Terry said: "A fundamental principle in grammatico-historical exposition is that the words and sentences can have but one significance in one and the same connection.
 The moment we neglect this principle we drift out upon a sea of uncertainty and conjecture".
 Technically speaking, the grammatical-historical method of interpretation is distinct from the determination of the passage's significance in light of that interpretation.
 Taken together, both define the term (Biblical) hermeneutics.

 Some Protestant interpreters make use of typology.

 Demographics

+Global percentage of adherents by religion.
+Christians are the world's largest religious group, with about 2.3 billion adherents in 2020, with about 28.8% of the world's population.

 With around 2.3 billion adherents according to a 2020 estimation by Pew Research Center, split into three main branches of Catholic, Protestant, and Eastern Orthodox, Christianity is the world's largest religion.
 High birth rates and conversions in the global South were cited as the reasons for the Christian population growth.
 For the last hundred years, the Christian share has stood at around 33% of the world population.
 This masks a major shift in the demographics of Christianity; large increases in the developing world have been accompanied by substantial declines in the developed world, mainly in Western Europe and North America.
-Christians currently number at around 28.8% of the world's population.
-According to a 2015 Pew Research Center study, within the next four decades, Christianity will remain the largest religion; and by 2050, the Christian population is expected to exceed 3 billion.
+Based on the 2020 population estimate, Christians comprise 28.8% of the world's population.
+46.8% of the Christian population is concentrated in 10 countries: United States (over 210 million), Brazil (over 160 million), Mexico (over 110 million), Philippines and Russia (each one over 100 million), Nigeria and Congo (each one over 90 million), Ethiopia (over 70 million), South Africa (over 50 million) and Italy (over 40 million).